-I first saw Belle Fegore performing at Gladys and I was instantly in love.
+I first saw Belle Fegore in Drag performing at Gladys and I was instantly in love.
 With demonesque makeup and a wonderfully dark beat to menace the stage, I watched the crowd hold their breath.
-Since then, every act I’ve seen them perform has been something wildly different and varied.
+Since then, every act I’ve seen them perform has been something wildly different and significant.
 Belle is currently the reigning champion of the WEIRDO variety act that goes on monthly at Trade.
 It’s easy to understand why.
 Watch out for her shows and come for a delightful surprise!

 GayDenver: Tell us about Belle Fegore.

 Belle Fegore: Belle goes by they/them pronouns.
 They are this horror, heavy metal drag demon that I decided to create.
 I gave them life and they ended up giving me life.
 They allowed me to dig up these fears and insecurities that I had and put them out into the open.
 80’s horror movies very much inspire Belle Fegore.
 Scary and gross at first, but then hits you with a few cheesy jokes that make you laugh.

 Belle Fegore: This December, Belle will be turning five years old!

 GayDenver: When did you start doing drag?
 What did it look like?
 How did it evolve? (segment out)

 Belle Fegore: I had never done drag.
 I used to go to a lot of local drag shows, and the performers and the environment inspired me to want to try it out.
 A friend asked me to help with a toy drive and that was my first venture with Belle.
 My style started as very pretty and natural.
 After a few rounds of that, I started to realize that pretty much just wasn’t in it for me.